 Not ready to go all the way to Amity?
 Try HOPE.

 2. VARYA.
 (VAHR-ee-ah) This is a name you can believe in.
 Okay, we know that phrase is overused, but this name certainly isn’t.
-The Obama family is inspiring a multicultural baby-name-boom this year.
-Beyond Barack (a Hebrew name that he inherited from his Kenyan father) think of his daughters’ names, the Russian Sasha and the Hawaiian Malia: If you want to jump on the bandwagon with stealth, go with Varya.
-Like Sasha, it’s a Russian nickname name (short for the rhythmic Varvara, the Russian version of Barbara), that starts with V, which also happens to be the consonant du jour.
-Oh la la.
+The Obama family inspired a multicultural baby-name-boom: Beyond Barack (a Hebrew name that he inherited from his Kenyan father), think of his daughters’ names, the Russian Sasha and the Hawaiian Malia.
+If you want to jump on the bandwagon with stealth, go with Varya.
+Like Sasha, it’s a Russian nickname—short for the rhythmic Varvara, the Russian version of Barbara.

 4. ALOISA. (al-oh-EE-sah) Aloisa has several things going for it: It starts with A, which is nearly a guarantee of appeal these days; it’s super-feminine; it’s a grownup name and it’s also a distinctive spin on up-and-coming choices like Eloise.

 Not ready to go all the way to Aloisa?
 Try LOUISA.

 5. CRESSIDA.
 (KRESS-ih-dah) If you’re an English buff, you might remember this name from Shakespeare’s Troilus and Cressida, which is laden with Greek mythological characters.
 Cressida is the love interest of Troilus during the Trojan War, but she plays hard-to-get.
 (Hey, we like a girl with standards.)
 Besides its literary cache, the name is also a chic stand-in for the always popular Jessica.

 Not ready to go all the way to Cressida?
 Try CHLOE.